giampaolo/confix/docs/index.rst

     localhost

 Things to note:
- - ``"password"`` was specified in the config file but also by the env var and this takes precedence over the config file.
+ - ``"password"`` was specified in the configuration file but also by the environment variable and this takes precedence over the configuration file.

 Errors: configuration definition
 --------------------------------

 One of the key features of confix is that the config class is a definition of all your app configuration.
-If the config file declares a key which is not defined in the config class confix will error out.
-This is useful in case you made a typo in your config file.
+If the configuration file declares a key which is not defined in the config class confix will error out.
+This is useful in case you made a typo in your configuration file: failing sooner (application startup) rather than later is better.

 .. code-block:: python